 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.

-The number of Facebook groups created specifically for women working in reality TV is limited, which is why it’s not a bad idea to peruse those for the general reality television production world as well.
+The number of Facebook groups created specifically for women working in reality TV is limited, which is why it can also be a good idea to peruse groups with a wider audience.
+Let’s dig into Facebook groups for the world of reality television production in general.

 None